Sell Land in King County, WA

 Where We Buy Land in King County

-We review land throughout King County, including both dense urban markets and suburban growth areas.
+We review land throughout King County, from dense urban areas to suburban growth markets.

-If your parcel is elsewhere in King County, you can still submit it.
-We regularly review opportunities throughout the county, including properties that need extra due diligence.
+If your property is located anywhere within King County, you can still submit it.
+We regularly review parcels that require additional due diligence.

 Types of Land We Buy